DolngNothing/word-frequency-refactor-2020-7-15-7-42-54-297/README.md

 modify w1 to firstWordInfo; w2 to secondWordInfo

 modify w to word; i to count

+modify list to tempWordInfos